 Its drag and drop editor allows you to easily build layouts and customize any of the included templates into beautifully designed pages.

 It is much less expensive compared to the more established plugin like OptimizePress that charges yearly fees if you want continued updates and support.

 Again, being cost-conscious I chose WP Profit Builder.

 Here's one landing page created using WP Profit Builder to download free 55-page eBook on “Beginner's Guide To Blogging Success” written by me.

 Are You Ready To Get Serious About Building Your List?

-If you think my formula of opt-in plugin combination is doable, then TAKE ACTION now.
-You can do it.
-And trust me, you will sure thank me for that pretty soon.
-Do post a comment below if there’s anything I can help to make your opt-in forms convert better.
+And do post a comment below if there's anything I can help to make your opt-in forms convert better.

 p/s: Please share this post on your Facebook or Twitter if you find this article useful.